-As you go forward, it is crucial to retain all your learning from the past two years, your creativity, your adaptability, digital knowledge and build on them for your continuous success.
+As you go forward, it is crucial to retain all your learning from the two years' study you will complete here, your creativity, your adaptability, digital knowledge and build on them for your continuous success.
 My team and I will be here to support you to ensure you have the knowledge and skills needed to make your career dreams come through.
 Wishing you a happy and successful academic year ahead.